jart/scriptus/docs/glossary.md

 ##script owner

-When running a script, you can can have its owner.
-By default, ask(), say() and listen() revert to this user.
+When running a script, you can specify an owner.
+This used to be used as a default `to` argument, but this is no longer the case.
+The result of the root process will be said to the owner.

 ##datastore, previously "DAO"